 The staff investigator plays an integral role in The Forensic Project.
 Duties include: reviewing and analyzing case files and other documents; facilitating records requests; building relationships with clients and witnesses; developing investigation and mitigation plans; locating and interviewing witnesses; locating and reviewing forensic evidence; and updating client information.

 The ideal candidate should possess the following qualifications:

 Fluency in Spanish and previous investigative experience and training in capital habeas are preferred.

 Salary is commensurate with experience.
 CAPDS offers a generous benefits package that includes health, dental, retirement, and other benefits.
 Continued funding is anticipated for the project, but must be renewed annually.

-Salary commensurate with experience.
-To apply, please email Ira Davis at email@example.com.
-Please include a cover letter, resume, professional references and two writing samples.
+To apply, please email Stacie Lieberman, Director of The Forensic Project, at email@example.com.
+Please include in one document a cover letter, resume, and professional references.
 Only electronic submissions will be accepted.
-We will be accepting applications until the position is filled but priority will be given to those applicants whose applications are received by Friday, July 20, 2018.
+Applications will be accepted until the position is filled, however priority will be given to applications submitted prior to May 1, 2021.